-22 This facility should have the capability to receive and process co-mingled material as well as material from segregated sources, allowing for recycling of waste that would have previously been sent to landfill.
+34 This facility should have the capability to receive and process co-mingled material as well as material from segregated sources, allowing for recycling of waste that would have previously been sent to landfill.

-- 1. Map out Malta's industrial production processes to identify resource flows, including potentially hidden resources, that can be extracted before mixing with other flows. - 2.
-Incentivize rainwater harvesting in both businesses and households through the mandatory implementation of cisterns in new buildings and subsidised rates for renovations.
-Adequate incentive schemes should target: - a) Storage and use of rainwater in industrial estates. - b) Treatment and reuse of grey water in the hotel industry. - c) Investments in technology to improve irrigation efficiency in agriculture, public and private landscaping. - d) Rainwater harvesting from domestic structures for use as secondary water. - e) Reduction of water use through consumer behavioural changes. - 3.
-Turning public spaces and roundabouts into 'biodiversity hotspots' that require minimal care and watering this would save human resources, reduce water use and increase pollination. - 4.
-Place a restriction on lawns, where size is determined by the volume of the water reservoir or property footprint. - 5.
-Place a restriction on the volume of swimming pools based on property footprint and water reservoir, and apply pool licensing fees according to the volume of the swimming pool.
+- Incentivize rainwater harvesting in both businesses and households through the mandatory implementation of cisterns in new buildings and subsidised rates for renovations. - a) Storage and use of rainwater in industrial estates. - b) Treatment and reuse of grey water in the hotel industry. - c) Investments in technology to improve irrigation efficiency in agriculture, public and private landscaping. - d) Rainwater harvesting from domestic structures for use as secondary water. - e) Reduction of water use through consumer behavioural changes.